takara2314/takara2314/README.md

 ## 👨🏽‍🔬 Doings

-- Working to participate the business contest
+- Working to participate in the business contest
-- Developing sailing assist app for visually impaired athletes
+- Developing a sailing assist app for visually impaired athletes
-- (2times/w) Working the part time which I teach programming for children
+- (2 times/w) Working part time I teach programming to children

 ## 😀 Nicknames